alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 If you're interested in the Julia language in general, I'd recommend watching <a href="https://www.youtube.com/watch?v=VgZm53qgj9Q">this</a> interview with two of the co-founders, Viral Shah and Jeff Bezanson.
 </p></div><br/>

-### The magic of Flux.jl
+### The magic of Flux
-Flux is a fairly young framework, with the first commit made in 2016 - an entire four years after the historic publication of AlexNet.
-As a result, Flux has been built with modern deep learning architectures in mind.
-To showcase the framework, we will build a digit classifier on the MNIST dataset.
+Flux is a fairly young framework with the first commit made in 2016.
+Consequentially it has been built with modern deep learning architectures in mind.
+Sequential layers can be chained together with ease, the [Zygote.jl](https://fluxml.ai/Zygote.jl/latest/) dependency takes care of automatic differentiation, and full GPU support is provided by [CUDA.jl](https://juliagpu.gitlab.io/CUDA.jl/), all the while keeping the Flux code-base to a fraction of the size of PyTorch and Tensorflow.

+To showcase the framework, we compare two Flux implementations of the customary digit classifier on the MNIST dataset to their Tensorflow and Pytorch equivalents.

-#### Functional Flux vs Tensorflow 2
+#### Functional Comparison: Flux vs Tensorflow
-With Tensorflow (TF) being the most widely used deep learning framework in industry, it is worth comparing the Flux API to the tensorflow functional API.
-In Flux, you can build sequential models by simply chaining together a series of Flux layers.
+With Tensorflow (TF) being the most widely used deep learning framework in industry, it is worth comparing the Flux API to the Tensorflow functional API.
+In Flux, we build sequential models by simply chaining together a series of Flux layers.
 This is demonstrated below where we construct a feed-forward network of two dense layers which follow on from a simple flattening layer.
-A typical ReLU activation is used on the hidden layer along with dropout.
+A typical ReLU activation is used in the hidden layer along with dropout for regularisation.
 This is all neatly wrapped up in a Julia function for us to use in our script.

 {% highlight julia %}
 function create_model(input_dim, dropout_ratio, hidden_dim, num_classes)